saucelabs/sauce-docs/docs/secure-connections/sauce-connect/troubleshooting.md

 telnet saucelabs.com 443
 ```

-This command should print an IP address of 34.96.70.78 and "Connected to saucelabs.com".
+This command should return an IP address of 34.96.70.78 and "Connected to saucelabs.com".

 </TabItem>